-PG 1: Through numerous performances, the School will provide a rich musical experience for students, members of the Tech community and beyond.
+PG 1.
+Through numerous performances, the School will provide a rich musical experience for students, members of the Tech community and beyond.

-More than 250 music events were programmed for 2019-2020.
+More than 150 music events were programmed during 2020-2021.
 The majority of these events are free for students and the public.
-Included were performances by professionals as well as students, and the concerts provided a rich cultural opportunity for the TTU community and beyond.
-Music students had opportunity to perform in solo recitals, ensemble performances, and with guest artists.
+Included were performances by professionals as well as students, and the concerts provided a rich cultural opportunity for the TTU campus and local community.
+Music students had the opportunity to perform in solo recitals, ensemble performances, and with guest artists.